garrandall/popular-music-data/tracks/never-a-time-genesis.md

 So sad, oh, so sad
 That's the way that it goes, I know

-I'm gonna tell you right now...
+I'm gonna tell you right now

 (end)